Mind the gaps: The fraught road to quantum advantage: Quantum error mitigation and beyond

-Quantum circuits have been executed with over 50 qubits on ion trap platforms \cite{liu2025certified,PhysRevX.15.021052}, over 100 qubits on superconducting platforms \cite{kim2023evidence,abanin2025constructive} and hundreds of qubits on neutral atom platforms \cite{LukinQEC}.
-The hardware quality can be assessed by estimating gate error rates using \emph{randomized benchmarking} \cite{KnillBenchmarking,BenchmarkingReview,PRXQuantum.6.030202}.
-In multi-qubit processors, \emph{two-qubit} gate error rates better than 0.5\%, and approaching 0.1\% in some cases, are achieved using superconducting \cite{FutureSuperconductingChips,IQMPress,Willow}, trapped ion \cite{PhysRevX.15.021052,IonQ}, and neutral-atom technology \cite{ColdAtomsFidelities,RevModPhys.82.2313,LukinQuantumGates,CollisionalQuantumGates}. \emph{Single-qubit} gate error rates are at least an order of magnitude better \cite{PRXQuantum.5.040342,TransmonSingleQubit}, and qubit measurement error rates around 1\% or better have also been reported \cite{PhysRevLett.132.100603}.
-The performance in all three platforms has improved steadily, and continual further improvements can be expected.
+\jp{Today's quantum processors can execute quantum circuits with thousands of entangling operations acting on about 100 physical qubits.} Google Quantum AI has extracted a usable signal in quantum random circuit sampling tasks with 103 qubits and 40 layers of two-qubit gates using their Willow processor~\cite{GoogleUnderThresholdCodes} (compare also Refs.\ \cite{morvan2024phase,gao2025establishing}).

-Google Quantum AI has extracted a usable signal in quantum random circuit sampling tasks with 103 qubits and 40 layers of two-qubit gates using their Willow processor~\cite{neven2025meet} (see also Refs.\ \cite{morvan2024phase,gao2025establishing}).
 IBM Quantum has reported successful execution of certain mirrored kicked Ising quantum circuits with up to 5000 gates~\cite{IBMnewsroom2024} using their Heron processor (see also Ref.\ \cite{kim2023evidence}).
 These experiments helpfully benchmark the current status of superconducting quantum platforms.
 Given today's two-qubit gate error rates, circuits at this scale need to be sampled many times in succession to obtain an informative outcome, where the required number of repetitions scales exponentially with the circuit volume.

 This exponential cost in sampling overhead is fundamental and unavoidable for noisy quantum circuits that are not protected by quantum error correction~\cite{ErrorMitigationObstructions,schuster2024polynomial,Nonunital,PRXQuantum.3.040329}.
 Indeed, under depolarizing noise, as one applies additional layers of quantum gates without performing measurements and feedback, quantum states converge (in trace distance) to the maximally mixed quantum state \cite{PRXQuantum.3.040329}.
 When the qubit number $n$ is asymptotically large and the circuit depth scales like $\log n$, efficient classical Gibbs sampling algorithms accurately estimate output expectation values, thereby ruling out any quantum advantage \cite{FG20}.
 For non-unital noise such as amplitude damping, the noise itself can helpfully remove entropy arising from errors \cite{B01BenOr}, but nevertheless log-depth \emph{random} quantum circuits can be efficiently simulated classically on average~\cite{Nonunital,EPFLSimulation}.